meltyourface/blank/posts/pagan-liturgical-and-ritual-tradition/Pagan-Energy-Healing-Psychic-Development-Workshop/index.md

 ## Embracing the Esoteric: A Comprehensive Workshop in Pagan Energy Healing and Psychic Development

-Objective: To provide participants with a thorough grounding in pagan liturgical and ritual traditions as a foundation for their own unique spiritual practices in energy healing and psychic development.
+**Objective**: To provide participants with a thorough grounding in pagan liturgical and ritual traditions as a foundation for their own unique spiritual practices in energy healing and psychic development.

-Duration: 6 full-day sessions (10am-6pm)
+**Duration**: 6 full-day sessions (10am-6pm)

 Day 1: Introduction to Paganism and Psychic Development
 1. Welcome and icebreaker (30 minutes)